cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 ### Native mapping of dependencies

-Would it be cool if devenv could map language specific dependencies to your local system?
-In this example, devenv should know that `pillow` requires `pkgs.cairo`:
+Wouldn't it be cool if devenv could map language-specific dependencies to your local system?
+In this example, devenv should be able to determine that `pillow` requires `pkgs.cairo`:

 ```nix
 { pkgs, lib, ... }: {